Hao-Lawrence-Huang/scDeepFeatures/README.md

 Please copy the downloaded folders to the `Data` folder as subfolders.

-OR, using the files in data folder to generate sampled datasets.
+OR use the files in data folder to generate sampled datasets.

 ## Feature selection results
 ### Download link: (Uploading to cloud)